-Doctor Links Allergic Reaction to Antibiotics Used in Food Eaten by Child was not the pie she had the allergic reaction to, but the residue of an antibiotic found in the blueberries.
+Doctor Links Allergic Reaction to Antibiotics Used in Food Eaten by Child

 The first ever allergic reaction to antibiotic pesticides has been discovered by scientists, with information published in the Annals of Allergy, Asthma, and Immunology.
 This discovery was prompted after a 10-year-old girl had a horrible reaction from eating blueberry pie.
 As a result, scientists began profiling her to find out why.